manwar/python-guide/unit-testing.md

     test_fizzbuzz.py::test_return_2_when_2_passed_in PASSED
     test_fizzbuzz.py::test_return_Fizz_when_3_passed_in PASSED

 Anything to refactor after that?
-Nothiong for now.
+Nothing for now.

 Let's get to the fifth use case, similar to the fourth use case